alperkan1/Dublin-Airport-Plane-Spotters/README.md

 - This section will inform users of when certain aircraft will be landing at Dublin Airport.
 - What time it is scheduled to land or take off.
 - This section will be updated with new times and dates of unusal aircraft arriving in Dublin Airport.
-- The loactions will inform the user of the best places to see the aircraft coming to land.
+- The locations will inform the user of the best places to see the aircraft coming to land.
 - The locations uses google maps.

 <details><summary>Special Flights and Locations</summary>